 Hire Certified Installers

 If you're not mechanically experienced, hire a professional mechanic.
 A proper install minimizes risks and ensures that all necessary adjustments are made for safe operation.
+If you plan to DIY or want to estimate shop labor, reviewing how long it takes to delete a 6.7 Powerstroke can give you a clear project timeline.

 Understand Legal Implications